CARRA PATTERSON HAS RANGE

 By William Inman (M.H.P. ’16)

-In an opening scene in the first episode of the new Disney+ series “Turner and Hooch,” Carra Patterson (B.A.
+In an opening scene in the first episode of the Disney+ series “Turner and Hooch,” Carra Patterson (B.A.
 ‘06) — starring as Jessica Baxter, a street-smart U.S. Marshal — and her screen partner Josh Peck (as Scott Turner) set out to nab a cybercriminal on the lam.

 After a wild chase scene, the duo captures the fugitive.
 The camera pans up from the point of view of the crook, who’s on his back, to Patterson with her gun drawn.
 Revealed then, from under her bulletproof vest, is Patterson’s baby bump.